riscv-technologies-lab/nixos-licheepi4a/README.md

 ## Custom Deployment

 You can use this flake as an input to build your own configuration.
-Here is an example configuration that you can use as a starting point: [Demo - Deployment](./demo)

 ## How this repo works